ENDURE - Ensuring Dune Resilience against climate change

 Partners

-- Center for studies and expertise on mobility and environmental planning risks (FR)
+• centre studies and expertise on risks related to mobility and environmental planning (FR)

-All parties are jointly working on coastal climate adaptations that increase the resilience of dunes, reduce damage from flooding and erosion, and save costs compared to hard engineering solutions.
+All parties are working together on climate adaptations in coastal areas that increase the resilience of the dunes, reduce damage from flooding and erosion, and are cost-effective compared to hard engineering solutions.

 Budget